comtravo/terraform-aws-lambda/README.md

-# Terraform AWS module for AWS ALB
+# Terraform AWS module for AWS Lambda

 ## Introduction
 This module creates an AWS lambda and all the related resources.
+It is a complete re-write of our internal terraform lambda module and all functionality has not yet been tested.

 ## Usage
 ```hcl
 module "lambda-foo" {
   source = "github.com/comtravo/terraform-aws-lambda"